 Can I use the same products as my girlfriend or wife?

-Some products work for both, but men's skin is 25% thicker and produces twice the oil.
-You typically need stronger cleansers and lighter moisturizers than women.
-Products designed for dry or mature skin may be too heavy for most men's naturally oily T-zone.
+Some products work for both, but men's skin tends to be thicker and oilier than women's.
+You typically want a stronger cleanser and a lighter moisturizer.
+Products designed for dry or mature skin can be too heavy for a naturally oily T-zone.

 Do I really need sunscreen if I work indoors?

 Yes.
-Windows block UVB but not UVA rays that cause aging.
-Plus, your commute, lunch breaks, and weekend activities add up to significant UV exposure.
-Men get 40% more lifetime sun exposure than women, making daily sunscreen crucial for preventing premature aging.
+Windows block UVB but not UVA rays that contribute to aging.
+Your commute, lunch breaks, and weekend activities also add up to meaningful UV exposure.
+Since UV is widely considered the largest driver of premature skin aging, daily sunscreen is worth the habit even for indoor workers.

 What's the difference between morning and evening skincare routines?